-With hundreds of glacier-fed falls, creeks, and cascades, photographing waterfalls in Glacier National Park is a sheer joy and delight.
+With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 The Most Photographed Cascades and Waterfalls in Glacier National Park

-You travel to Glacier National Park to admire its stunning mountain scenery, not roaring waterfalls and cascades.
+You travel to Glacier National Park to admire its stunning mountain scenery, not necessarily roaring waterfalls and cascades.
 Let’s just be clear on that.
-Known as a place that reminds you of Switzerland in North America, the area astounds with its towering peaks and lush meadows for miles on end.
-To photograph those jaw-dropping waterfalls, you should visit Oregon, not Glacier National Park.
+Known as Switzerland of North America, the area astounds with its towering peaks and lush meadows for miles on end.
+To photograph jaw-dropping waterfalls, you should visit Oregon, not Glacier National Park.

-My idea of what to do and see in Glacier National Park certainly was far from reality.
-Logically, I should’ve expected to find and – since I always travel with a camera – photograph the majestic waterfalls and roaring cascades in Glacier National Park.
+My idea of what to see and do in Glacier National Park certainly was far from reality.
+Logically, I should’ve expected to find and – since I always travel with a camera – photograph some majestic waterfalls and roaring cascades in Glacier National Park.

-Yet I continued researching the best hikes and lushest meadows until I came across St. Mary Falls and Virginia Falls.
-So apparently, Glacier National Park housed a number of multi-layer waterfalls, some of which were considered the most photographed waterfalls in Montana.
+Yet somehow caught up in the mountainous nature of the park, I continued researching the best hikes and lushest meadows until I came across St. Mary Falls and Virginia Falls.
+So apparently, Glacier National Park harbored a number of multi-layer waterfalls, some of which were considered the most photographed waterfalls in Montana.

 As I looked deeper into this topic and later, equipped with my camera, explored the area, I realized how awfully wrong I was in the first place.
 With more than 200 waterfalls and cascades, Glacier National Park is a photographer’s paradise.